The Cinegy Title Studio interface is shown below:

 TitleStudio_panels_resizing

-Each show may require a different UI focus:
+Different shows may require different UI layouts:

-All production-specific customizations, such as panels layout proportions, are preserved after changing the production folder and closing the Cinegy Title Studio working session.
+All production-specific customizations, such as panel layout proportions, are preserved after changing the production folder and closing the Cinegy Title Studio working session.
 The last accessed production folder is also remembered, providing immediate access to the most recent work context upon program start-up.
 This ensures that operators can resume their work with minimal setup time, maintaining efficiency in a fast-paced studio environment.